GitHCoRradO/Scala-Notes/Neophyte's Guide to Scala Notes.md

         }
    ```
 ### Part 5: The Option Type
+#### Option type
-#### Option types can be equally viewed as a Collection just like other collections List, Map, Set, Seq,etc. In this regard, Option is like a container of no element or exactly one element.
+1. Option types can be equally viewed as a Collection just like other collections List, Map, Set, Seq,etc. In this regard, Option is like a container of no element or exactly one element.
 #### Pattern matching
    ```
    val user = User(2, "Johanna", "Doe", 30, None)